A Myth that Guided Christl’s Life

 Filling the cup of Hermes again, Baucis saw that no matter how much wine she poured, the jug never became empty.
 The cups seemed to refill themselves.
 With this, the couple recognized that they were in the presence of a mystery and bowed to the ground before the gods and begged forgiveness for their meager meal.

 They then ran to catch their only goose, the one that guarded the house, to sacrifice it as a feast for the guests.
-But after a comical chase between the limping couple and the quicker goose, the goose hid behind the smiling gods, who protected it.
+But after a blundering, comical chase between the limping couple and the quicker goose, the goose hid here, there, then under the table, then under the skirts of the laughing gods, who stopped the chase and granted the goose the reprieve of life.

-At that, the gods revealed themselves (in such stories, this is always a moment of glory and possibly danger).
+At that, the gods revealed themselves (in such stories, this is a moment of glory and potential catastrophe).
 They told the couple to follow them up the mountain and not look back.
-When they hobbled to the top where they could look back, they saw with horror that the entire city had been destroyed by flood, sucked into a swamp, and all its inhabitants punished by drowning.
+When Baucis and Philemon hobbled to the top and were allowed to look back, they saw with horror that the entire city had been destroyed by flood, sucked into a swamp, and all its inhabitants punished in the terror of drowning.

-In a change of the kind that gives this collection the title Metamorphoses, the gods transformed the old cottage into a majestic temple with slender fluted columns, a roof the color of sunrise, high carved doors and spacious marble floors — while Baucis and Philemon looked on, in fear of the gods, and in grief for the dead.
+In a change of the kind that gives this collection the title Metamorphoses, the gods transformed the old cottage into a majestic temple with slender fluted columns, a roof the color of sunrise, high carved doors and spacious marble floors — while Baucis and Philemon looked on, trembling with fear, and in grief for the dead.

-Zeus, now in full glory, granted the couple a wish.
+Zeus, now in the terrifying, detached glory of those deities, granted the couple a wish.
 They conferred with one another, then Philemon reported that they wished to continue all their lives in that same place as keepers of the temple and, when the time came, to die at the same moment, so neither of them would ever be alone.

 Zeus agreed.